Advertiser Disclosure

 square register with credit card

-Square Register combines the power of a fully-featured POS system with Square’s affordable credit card processing service.
-At $799, this is one of the most affordable countertop POS systems you’ll find anywhere — particularly if you don’t need any of the company’s paid optional services.
-You will most likely need to purchase some accessories, including a receipt printer and a cash drawer.
-However, Square offers Square Register bundles that can save you money over buying each product individually.
+Square Register combines the power of a fully-featured POS system with Square's affordable credit card processing service.
+At $799, this is one of the most affordable countertop POS systems you'll find anywhere.
+You will likely need to purchase some accessories, including a receipt printer and a cash drawer.
+However, Square offers Square Register bundles that can save money over buying each product individually.

 Unlike most POS system providers, Square uses the same pay-as-you-go billing model, regardless of which hardware product you use.
-While you might need to add some additional paid services, Square Terminal’s built-in software list is very impressive and includes support for inventory management, employee management, loyalty/gift card programs, appointment scheduling, reporting, and eCommerce sales.
+Square Terminal's built-in software list is impressive and includes support for inventory management, employee management, loyalty/gift card programs, appointment scheduling, reporting, and eCommerce sales.
 Special features for restaurants are also available.

 Square Register Features